oscardelalanza/tic-tac-toe/README.md

 # tic-tac-toe

 In this project, We build a Tic Tac Toe game.
-The main goal is to put into practice the main concepts of Object Oriented Programming.
+The main goal is to put into practice the main concepts of Object-Oriented Programming.

 ## Built with